 Is the unit inspected by the Housing Authority?
 What is the purpose of the inspection?

 Yes.
 A unit must be inspected by Housing Authority staff initially to ensure the unit meets Federal Housing Quality Standards (HQS).
 The Housing Quality Standards were developed to ensure that housing assisted through the Program is “decent, safe and sanitary.”
 The unit must be re-inspected annually.

 Under Federal regulations, a unit either “passes” or “fails”.
 Any item that does not meet the standards will cause the unit to fail.
 The owner will be notified, in writing, if the unit “fails”.

 The owner determines whether he/she is willing to make the repairs and informs the program participant and the Housing Authority of this decision.
 If the owner elects not to make the repairs, the household must choose another unit to receive assistance.

-What happens if the unit fails the inspection due to tenant-caused violations of the
+What happens if the unit fails the inspection due to tenant-caused violations of the standards?

 The program participant is responsible for the cost of repair of the damages.
 If the participant fails to pay for the repairs, River Falls Housing Authority can terminate the Section 8 Voucher.
 Owners can terminate the lease.